Waltz War: Plot

 Strauss is then kidnapped by Katti's band (posing as a pack of rabid fans) shortly before he is to take the stage.
 Katti believes Victoria will have no choice but to let her band play, but Gustl again pretends to be Strauss, and his conducting is unexpectedly competent.
 The dance floor follows Victoria's odd waltz moves, and her plan to win Albert is successful.
 Gustl is asked to perform a spirited impromptu waltz in honor of the royal engagement, and he serendipitously discovers Lanner's composition, written on Strauss's handkerchief, as he wipes his brow.
 The composition is warmly received by the royal court, but not by Katti, who dumps Gustl for disrespecting her father's work.
 Towards the end of the performance, Strauss returns, hears Gustl playing Lanner's waltz, and decides he will take credit for it.

 Lanner sues Strauss for copyright infringement, but the judges are split on whether the style of the waltz indicates composition by Lanner or Strauss.
 Katti and Susi trick Strauss into admitting the composition is Lanner's in front of witnesses, but Gustl points out to them that he, not Strauss, is the one who carried out the unauthorized performance, and so is the one most likely to face a conviction.
-At court, Strauss admits the composition is Lanner's, and takes sole credit for the infraction, shielding Gustl from sentencing.
-The assembled multitude in the courtroom divides into factions for Lanner and Strauss, and then erupts into a hubbub when a jail term is announced.
+At court, Strauss admits the composition is Lanner's, and accepts full blame for the infringement, shielding Gustl from punishment.
+The assembled crowd in the courtroom divides into factions for Lanner and Strauss, and then erupts into a hubbub when a jail term is announced.
 In order to placate the crowd, Strauss and Lanner begin composing a waltz together, burying their differences, and Katti and Gustl reunite.